Everyone you meet has the potential to help you discover information, resources and connections to your first – or next – opportunity!

 After the Event: Wrap Up

-- Evaluate your career fair experiences and stay in touch with organizations to demonstrate your ongoing interest.
+- Evaluate your career fair experiences and stay in touch with organizations to demonstrate your interest.

 - Send timely thank you notes to all recruiters you met to show continued interest.